dportik/Alignment_Assessment/README.md

 usage: python alignment_assessment_v1.py [directory with phylip files]

-Will sort through all 'NAME.phylip' or 'NAME.phy' files in directory to evaluate the number of taxa, sequence length, and proportion of missing data.
+Will sort through all 'NAME.phylip' or 'NAME.phy' files in directory to evaluate the number of taxa, sequence length, informative sites, proportion of missing data, etc.
 This will be performed for each alignment, resulting in an output file called 'Out_NAME_Assessment.txt', which is tab-delimited.
 **NOTE: the alignments must have the '.phylip' or '.phy' extension to be recognized!